joemasilotti/PebCiti-Pebble/README.md

 PebCiti is a simple Pebble app to show the nearest available bike hire dock or bike on your watch (works both in NYC and London).

+# Installation

+PebCiti now requires Pebble SDK 3.0 to build.

+1. `brew install pebble/pebble-sdk/pebble-sdk`

+If you are working in OS X, you can also use Xcode as your IDE.

+2. `gem install bundler`
+3. `bundle`
+4. `open PebCiti.xcodeproj`

 ## Credit

 PebCiti is composed of two parts — the Pebble app was created by [Joe Masilotti](http://masilotti.com/) and the javascript code (which runs in the official Pebble app) has been developed by [Tomas Vitek](http://tomasvitek.com/).